MatthewTirta/Codedex/README.md

 The **Python Beginner Course** on Codedex.com covers the following topics (and more):

-- Basic syntax and data types
+- Control flow
-- Control flow (if statements, loops)
+- Loops
 - Functions
 - Lists, dictionaries, and other data structures
 - File handling